johnny345/NightClub/README.md

 # NightClub
-# I puchased these songs for my personal use
+# I purchased these songs for my personal use